kubevirt/user-guide/workloads/virtual-machines/graphical-and-console-access.md

 * Serial Console
 * Graphical Console \(VNC\)

-> Note: You need to have `virtctl` [installed](/installation/?id=client-side-virtctl-deployment) to gain access to the VirtualMachine.
+> Note: You need to have `virtctl` [installed](/installation/?id=client-side-virtctl-deployment) to gain access to the VirtualMachineInstance.

 ## Accessing the serial console